BodenmillerGroup/gutenTAG/README.md

 ```

-Once `peakDetection` has been run, `metapeakGeneration` can be run. `metapeakGeneration` is used to compensate for the presence of technical shift and isotopic peaks in the spectra.
+Once `peakDetection` has been run, `metapeakGeneration` can be run.
+Metapeaks are single peaks that correspond to clusters of peaks that contain information the same molecular species.
+The function used to generate these metapeaks, `metapeakGeneration`, is implemented to compensate for the loss of signal through technical shift and isotopic peaks in the spectra.

 ``` r